 Tai Chi originates from China and is a form of martial art which gently exercises the body, strengthens muscles, increases flexibility and improves balance.
 It is a great way of relaxing the mind and body, helping to combat the stresses and strains of everyday life.

 Age UK Newcastle run Tai Chi classes in Community Venues in Newcastle.

 Search run a weekly Tai Chi group for people aged over 50 on Tuesdays from 11.30am – 12.30pm at Fenham Association of Residents, Acanthus Avenue.
-Individual sessions costs £2.50 or you can purchase 10 sessions for £20.

 Active Newcastle has more information on tai chi sessions in Newcastle.
 Tai Chi is held at Community Hall, St Andrew’s Church, Station Road, Benton, NE12 8AW on Mondays at 7pm.